Before creating a MongoDB Atlas cluster, be mindful of the network IP range.

 shared

-My first thought was to change the CIDR defined in this network container, but I found that due to the specifications of Atlas, changing the VPC CIDR of a cluster once it has been created would require recreating the cluster.
+My initial thought was to change the CIDR defined in this network container, but I discovered that, according to Atlas's specifications, changing the VPC CIDR of a cluster once it has been created requires recreating the cluster.

 M10